TUSHAR91316/AI-BASED-NIDS/README.md

 ## 👨‍💻 Author

-Built by Tushar and team as part of a **Network Security & Cryptography project**.
+Built by Tushar as part of a **Network Security & Cryptography project**.

 ---